 - Professional artist

 Award selection is based on the following cycle:

 An award committee composed of up to five recognized Canadian theatre professionals is responsible for nominating the candidates and selecting the award winner.

 The Ontario Arts Council manages the selection process.

 The OAC awards office does not accept unsolicited nominations for this award.

-- In 2019, the award will go to a production craftsperson
+- In 2021, the award will go to a director

 Pauline McGibbon, born in Sarnia, Ontario, in 1910, was an educator, volunteer, cultural and business leader and in 1974 became the first woman in the British Commonwealth to represent the Queen as Ontario’s lieutenant-governor.